Happy Meat, Happy Ecosystems, Happy People

 Our responsibility as meat eaters

-I consider being a meat-eater to be part of an ancient life-way for humans2.
+I consider being a meat-eater to be part of an ancient life-way for humans1.
 And I believe that to be a meat-eater who sources and eats their meat with respect, gratitude, reverence, and diligence is a responsibility that comes along with being human.

 Our family has the luxury and the responsibility of raising our own meat, milk, and eggs, and we take our responsibility very seriously.

 We don't always get every aspect of it right.
 We make mistakes, we experience regrets, we're always learning.
-We keep getting a little wiser, a little more experienced, a little more worthy of the very privileged position we find ourselves in, with each round of life and death.
+We keep getting a little wiser, a little more experienced, a little more worthy of the very fortunate and privileged position we find ourselves in, with each round of life and death.

 What if you do want to eat meat or dairy products, but you can't, or don't want, to raise and butcher your own animals?